Marvellous Meteorites

 $280 per group (up to 32 students)

-Did you know WA Museum has the most significant meteorite collection in the southern hemisphere?
+Did you know the WA Museum has the most significant meteorite collection in the southern hemisphere?
 We think they’re pretty marvellous!

 Meteorites have been bombarding the Earth for billions of years, but what are they and where do they come from?
 What impact have they made on Earth over this period of time and why are they important to science?
-All will be revealed in this hands-on, out of this world program.
+All will be revealed in this hands-on, out-of-this-world program.

 Student experience